xmg-hhu/xmg-hhu.github.io/documentation/examples.md

 #  More examples

 More examples can be found in the `Metagrammars` folder of the XMG installation directory.
-Some grammars are also available on the [resources](http://xmg.phil.hhu.de/index.php/upload/resources) page of the XMG website.
+Some grammars are also available on the [resources](/resources) page.